CentML/centml-python-client/README.md

 ### Compilation

 centml-python-client's compiler feature allows you to compile your ML model remotely using the [hidet](https://hidet.org/docs/stable/index.html) backend. \
-Thus, use the compilation feature, make sure to install Hidet:
+Thus, use the compilation feature, make sure to run:
 ```bash
 pip install hidet
 ```